Improved Streaming Algorithm for Fair $k$-Center Clustering: Experimental Results

-We compare algorithm performance by evaluating the relative solution ratio with the provided optimal solution on the simulated dataset.
+\paragraph{Approximation Factor.} We compare algorithm performance by evaluating the relative solution ratio against the optimal solution provided for the simulated dataset.
 The ratio of the evaluation result can be called the empirical approximation ratio, and the maximum value represents the worst-case cost in all the experimental results.
 We run the code of constructing the simulated dataset shared by~\citet{kleindessner2019fair} for their algorithm setting $m = 2$, $k = 100$ and varying the size of the simulated datasets $|S|$ from $2,000$ to $10,000$.
 For each size of the dataset, we perform $10$ runs on $10$ kinds of fairness with $10$ different constraint ratios.

-We observe that all algorithms align well with their theoretical bounds presented in this paper and the baselines.
-Notably, the $3$-Approx algorithm demonstrates the best performance, even outperforming the two-pass 3-Approx algorithm~\cite{chiplunkar2020solve}.
-This aligns with our theoretical results, as the algorithm provides a strong approximation guarantee.
-When the dataset size $|S| = 2,000$, the maximal empirical approximation ratio of the 7-Approx algorithm achieves an approximation ratio greater than 5, validating the suitability of the dataset for testing these algorithms.
-Compared with the Jones' method, our algorithm has a lower empirical approximation ratio, which demonstrates the advantage of our algorithm's result.
-Consequently, these algorithms exhibit superior performance on ideal datasets, aligning well with their theoretical guarantees.
+We observe that the practical performance of all algorithms aligns well with their theoretical bounds.
+Notably, the $3$-Approx (semi) demonstrates the best performance, even outperforming the two-pass 3-Approx algorithm~\cite{chiplunkar2020solve}.
+When the dataset size $|S|=2,000$, the maximal empirical approximation ratio of 7-Approx is greater than 5, validating the suitability of the dataset for testing these algorithms.
+Compared with the method of Jones et al., our algorithm achieves a lower empirical approximation ratio, demonstrating the advantage of our algorithm.
+Consequently, our algorithms exhibit superior performance on the datasets, conforming to the theoretical guarantees.

-\subsubsection{Comparison with Baselines}
+\subsubsection{Comparison with Baselines.}

 We report the clustering costs achieved by our algorithms and three baselines across seven real-world datasets in Tab.~\ref{tab:exp_cost_real}.
 The parameter $k$ is set proportionally to the dataset size: datasets above the dividing line use $1\%$ of the total number of records, while those below use $1\text{\textperthousand}$, which depends on the variation in dataset scales.
 This same proportion is also applied to the center constraints across different groups.
 All datasets are normalized prior to running the algorithms, and for CelebA, the first 1,000 samples are used in the experiments.